-In connection with the formation of our Company, certain of our named executive officers were required to invest a portion of their personal assets in our Company.
+In connection with the formation of our Company, certain of the Management Members were required to invest a portion of their personal assets in our Company.
 Mr. Kanas invested \$23,500,000, Mr. Bohlsen invested \$10,000,000 and Mr. Singh invested \$1,000,000.
 Mr. Pauls invested \$1,000,000 in our Company in connection with the commencement of his employment.
-The amounts that our named executive officers were initially required to invest vary and each executive's investment amount is in relation to his net worth.
+The amounts that the Management Members were initially required to invest vary and each executive's investment amount is in relation to his net worth.
+Mr. Melby joined BankUnited subsequent to our formation and was not required to invest any of his personal assets in our Company.

-In connection with this offering and in exchange for the PIU vesting described above, we adopted a policy to which our named executive officers agreed relating to the minimum amount of equity securities that such named executive officers must retain for so long as they are employed by us.
+In connection with this offering and in exchange for the PIU vesting described above, we adopted a policy to which the Management Members agreed relating to the minimum amount of equity securities that such Management Members must retain for so long as they are employed by us.
 This policy, which may be waived from time to time by the Compensation Committee, will provide that so long as Mr. Kanas is CEO, he will not sell equity if, after giving effect to such sale, his retained equity (including vested and unvested equity, including options) has a value that is less than twelve times his base salary.
 Additionally, for Messrs.
 Pauls, Bohlsen and Singh, so long as they are employed and are named executive officers of the Company, they will not sell equity if, after giving effect to such sale, their respective retained equity (including vested and unvested equity, including options) has a value that is less than five times their respective base salary.
 We believe that requiring members of our senior management to invest and maintain ownership in our Company serves to align their interests with the interests of our stockholders generally.